 An effective Electronic Communications Policy should include:

-To get you started with implementing policy for your business, a customisable Electronic Communications and Social Media Policy can be downloaded at the end of this post.
+When you implement policies, you can download a customisable Electronic Communications and Social Media Policy at the end of this post.

 Your Right to Monitor

 Email and Internet systems will always be the property of your organisation.
-By accessing the Internet, an Intranet and electronic mail services through facilities provided by your business, your staff should acknowledge via your policy that your organisation may from time-to-time monitor, log, and gather statistics on employee internet activity and may examine all individual connections and communications.
-This type of monitoring can be done by your business itself or through its Internet Service Provider.
+For example, you can access the Internet, an Intranet or electronic mail services through facilities provided by your business.
+In doing so, your staff should acknowledge via your policy that your organisation may from time-to-time monitor, log, and gather statistics on employee’s internet activity.
+Additionally, they may examine all individual connections and communications.
+This type of monitor procedure can be done by your business itself or through its Internet Service Provider.

 Network Security

-Securing your network infrastructure (the hardware and software resources of an entire network that enables network connectivity, communication, operations, and management of an enterprise network) is the first step to minimise both internal and external electronic breaches.
+Your network infrastructure consists of the hardware and software resources of an entire network.
+It enables network connectivity, communication, operations, and management of an enterprise network.
+Securing it is the first step to minimise both internal and external electronic breaches.
 Your business will need to implement a Security Awareness Program to reduce the overall risk to your business.
 This works on three levels:

 1 – The first line of defence in any security stance is your controls: “How we enforce security ‘best practices’ and prevent successful compromise”